 - keep the room temperature at a comfortable level

 Call a doctor if body temperature exceeds 102° F or if the fever persists for more than 3 days.

 Anyone who experiences symptoms of a Bartholin’s abscess should see a doctor.
-An untreated abscess could result in the infection spreading to other areas of the body.
-If the infection spreads to the blood, it can cause a potentially fatal condition called sepsis.
+An untreated abscess could result in the bacteria spreading to other areas of the body.
+If it spreads to the blood, it can cause a potentially fatal condition called sepsis.